Friedman-reflexivity: interpreters as consistoids: Interpreter Logics

 \section{Interpreter Logics}

 Can something like a modal logic be based on interpreters as an analog of provability logic?
 Since we only consider interpreters for finitely axiomatised theories, this should be a modal logic interpreted in a finitely axiomatised theory.
+We first give the definitions and then some motivating remarks.